MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 - Evaluate other deprecated controls to determine if they're still useful within existing forms.

 ## Microsoft Dynamics 365 Email Router is deprecated
-The Microsoft Dynamics 365 Email Router will become deprecated April 21, 2021.
+The Microsoft Dynamics 365 Email Router will no longer function on April 21, 2021.
 For information on migrating email routing functionality to use the server-side synchronization feature, see: [Migrate settings from the Email Router to server-side synchronization](/previous-versions/dynamicscrm-2016/administering-dynamics-365/dn832114(v=crm.8)).

 ## The Microsoft Dynamics 365 application for Windows is deprecated